Bioconductor/GenomicFiles/README.md

 GenomicFiles
 =========

-Parallel queries distributed by file or by range.
+Distributed computing by file or by range